lgfrbcsgo/wot-battle-results-server/README.md

 ## Protocol
 The server uses a protocol which is based on [JSON-RPC 2.0](https://www.jsonrpc.org/specification).

+**Guarantees:**
+- Responses will be sent in the order in which the requests were sent.
+- Requests are processed atomically.
+This is also true for batch requests.
+  I.e. while your request is being processed, no other request from any client is handled.
+  Also, no notifications will be sent.
+- The individual responses of a batch response will have the same order as the individual requests of the corresponding batch request.
+- Notifications are not sent in batches.

 ### `subscribe`
 Subscribes this client to the feed of battle results.